Raygunadk2002/osulivansbooks/README.md

 For support, please create an issue in the GitHub repository or contact the development team.# Force Vercel deployment with latest TypeScript fixes
 # Trigger fresh deployment with all build fixes
+# Force Vercel to use latest commit with all fixes